edealfonso/loopXY/README.md

 Description
 ------------

-jQuery plugin to create a XY PSEUDO-INFINITE experience with animations and interaction effects created by Elsa de Alfonso in Barcelona.
+jQuery plugin to create a XY PSEUDO-INFINITE experience with animations and interaction effects.
+First edition created by Elsa de Alfonso in Barcelona in December 2021.